Habtom1999/streaming-01-getting-started/README.md

 In VS Code, open a terminal window (View / Terminal) and verify your software is installed and configured.

-- If Mac/Linux, the default terminal should work.
 - If Windows, be sure you're using a PowerShell terminal (rather than cmd).

 Important: